 - 1/4 cup onion, chopped

 - 10 eggs

 - 1/4 cup sharp cheddar, shredded

-Spray a 12-hole silicone pan with non-stick spray.
+- Spray a 12-hole silicone pan with non-stick spray.
 Divide vegetable mixture into and fill holes of muffin pan to about 2/3 full.
+Divide bacon into each muffin hole.
 Top with shredded cheese.

 - In a bowl, beat eggs and milk until well blended.
 Season with salt and pepper to taste.
 Pour into muffin holes until almost full.
 With a fork, slightly stir muffin hole to distribute.